-That realization is what led the Mendocino Family of Companies to establish the Redwood Valley and Santa Rosa Community Recovery Fund.
-We are committed to helping communities in Mendocino and Sonoma counties to rebuild those community assets that are just as critical to recovery as rebuilding homes.
+Thereafter, we will rebuild those community assets that are just as critical to recovery as rebuilding homes.
 So far, we are very proud of how the community has rallied around the rebuilding efforts.
 Several months after starting the fund, the total fund value has exceeded $500,000.
 So far, this fund has awarded grants that will:

 • Supply athletic equipment for local track and field team

 • Outdoor movie and sound equipment for a local middle school

 • A special, in-kind product donation to build mailbox posts for some of the residents who lost their mailboxes in the fires

 • Temporary power poles

 • Scholarships for summer camp opportunities that will support children affected by the fires

 In conclusion, in terms of reducing the risk of fires, we hope action is taken to help avoid the catastrophe of the autumn of 2017.
 Indeed, with previous decades of fire suppression and minimal management, change must occur.
 That is why thinning or removal of brush from public forest lands is a real option.
 As well, the odds of such a devastating fire multiplied with the low humidity and high winds that fed this firestorm.
 Hence, we believe that in the future both forest thinning and prescribed fires.
 That must be the standard practices to cut fire risk.